The Cokeville Miracle: Plot

+Cop Ron Hartley, begins to question his religious beliefs, wondering whether a just God would really allow the atrocities he witnesses in his work to happen.
+On that day, Ron learns about the situation at the school and rushes to Cokeville.
 Inside the school, gas begins to leak from the bomb, making the children sick from the fumes.
 The teachers convince Young to let them open the doors and windows for ventilation.
-They do their best to keep the children quiet and avoid provoking Young, who grows increasingly agitated and unstable, including making a "magic square" of masking tape on the floor to keep the children away from Young and the bomb.

-Eventually, Young goes to the bathroom, transferring the dead man's switch to Doris before he leaves.
-Doris accidentally pulls the switch with a hand gesture, triggering the bomb.
+When Young goes to the bathroom, he transfers the dead man's switch to Doris, who accidentally pulls the switch and triggers the bomb.
 The room is set on fire and fills with smoke and shrapnel as shells from Young's guns explode in the heat.
-The teachers quickly begin evacuating the children through the open doors and windows.
-Young returns from the bathroom, sees Doris on fire, and shoots her.
-He also shoots John Miller, a teacher, in the back before retreating to the bathroom and shooting himself.
-Young and Doris are the only two fatalities of the bombing; everyone else successfully evacuates.
+The teachers quickly evacuate the children through the open doors and windows.
+Young returns from the bathroom, shoots Doris, shoots teacher John Miller, and finally shoots himself.